2016 Cincinnati Bearcats baseball team

-The 2016 Cincinnati Bearcats baseball team represents the University of Cincinnati during the 2016 NCAA Division I baseball season.
-The Bearcats play their home games at Marge Schott Stadium as a member of the American Athletic Conference.
-They are led by head coach Ty Neal, in his third season at Cincinnati. the 2015 UC Baseball team was the youngest team in the nation last season and will be competing for that title again in 2016.
-The team features 29 underclassmen (14 freshmen, two redshirt freshmen, 12 sophomores and one redshirt sophomore) to just six upperclassmen (two juniors, one redshirt junior and three seniors).
+The 2016 Cincinnati Bearcats baseball team represented the University of Cincinnati during the 2016 NCAA Division I baseball season.
+The Bearcats played their home games at Marge Schott Stadium as a member of the American Athletic Conference.
+They were led by head coach Ty Neal, in his third season at Cincinnati.
+The UC Baseball team was the youngest team in the nation in 2015.
+The 2016 team featured 29 underclassmen (14 freshmen, two redshirt freshmen, 12 sophomores and one redshirt sophomore) to just six upperclassmen (two juniors, one redshirt junior and three seniors).